bereave/bereave.github.io/docs/README.md

 # Basics
 > This documentation is only meant to serve as a resource.
 If you have further questions, check out [my trading help server](https://discord.gg/pqFk793nU7) -- just like this documentation, though, it's still a heavy WIP.
 If you would like to help with writing documentation or answering questions, join the server as well and DM me (seer gaming) directly.
+We're currently in idvDocs ver 1.0, the initial release!

 ## Understanding trade terms
 > The following is a term dictionary for edits and buy/sell channel terms.
 These definitions will help you trade more effectively.